Thinkit-lab/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion deletes the directory from tmp
+10-back changes working directory to previous one